the Def will be approved - breaking latest news - Breaking Latest News

 The Chamber of Deputies rejected the resolution proposed by the majority authorizing the budget deviation of 3.4 billion in 2023 and 4.5 billion in 2024.
 There were 195 votes with 19 no and 105 abstentions.
 In fact, an absolute majority of 201 votes is required for approval.
 The figure was greeted by the applause of the opposition.
 Immediately after the Chamber rejected the resolution, a Council of Ministers was convened with the 2023 Economic and Financial Document on the agenda.
-The flash meeting, on the proposal of Economy Minister Giancarlo Giorgetti, approved a new report to the Parliament.
-According to what has been learned, the public finance balances already reported in the 2023 Economic and Financial Document remain confirmed, while the new report underlines the aims of supporting work and families object of the interventions planned for the Council of Ministers already set for the May 1st.
+The flash meeting, on a proposal from Economy Minister Giancarlo Giorgetti, approved a new report to Parliament .
+According to what has been learned, the public finance balances already reported in the 2023 Economic and Financial Document remain confirmed, while the new report underlines the aims of supporting work and families which are the subject of the interventions scheduled for the Council of Ministers already set for May 1.
+After the rejection of the resolution on the budget variance, which prevented the subsequent ok to the Def, the chamber of the Chamber was therefore convened tomorrow morning at 9 for the general discussion.
+The explanations of vote will begin at 10 while the vote is expected around 11.30, as established by the conference of group leaders of Montecitorio: the Commissions will examine the new deviation this evening.

 The majority asks for a repeat vote